Are you experiencing urine leakage during exercise & lifting?

 Here are some tips for hitting the barbell without peeing your pants!

-Focus on Proper Bracing to Reduce Leaking During Exercise
+Focus on Proper Bracing to Reduce Leaking Urine During Exercise

 View this post on Instagram